nkadel/awsclirepo/README.md

 ==========

 Wrapper for SRPM building tools for awscli on RHEL 6.
-RHEL 7 has working awscli published via EPEL, and Fedora has it built in.
+RHEL 7 has working a working published via EPEL, but it's out of date, so this builds for both

 Local repo access
 =================